You Quiz on the Block: 2024

 The episode originally planned for December 4 was cancelled due to 2024 South Korean martial law declared briefly in the morning, the show resumed to the regular programming in the subsequent week.

 2025

 The episode originally planned for January 1 was cancelled due to the mourning period after the Jeju Air Flight 2216 crash, the show resumed to the regular programming on January 8.

 The episode for October 8 was cancelled for the Chuseok holiday.
 Its time slot was replaced with Chuseok special film "Harbin".
 The show resumed to the regular programming on October 15.

+2026

+The episode for February 18 was cancelled for the Lunar New Year holiday.
+Its time slot was replaced with special film "The Devil Has Moved In".
+The show resumed to the regular programming on February 25.

+The episode for June 3 was cancelled for 2026 South Korean local elections.
+The show resumed to the regular programming on June 10.